kebaldwi/ansible_lab_v1/LabFlow.md

 ```
 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

-### Deploy Model Driven Telemetry configurations to a site using Ansible Playbooks
+### Part 4: Finish up by deploying Model Driven Telemetry configurations to our switches using Ansible Playbooks

 ###